core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 A topic must have been created in order to publish data to it (See Section {{topic-create}}) and be in the fully created state in order to the publish operation to work.

 A client can publish data to a topic by submitting the data in a PUT request to the topic data URI.
-The topic data URI is indicated by the status property of type <http://coreapps.org/pubsub#data> in the topic configuration.
+The topic data URI is indicated by the status property of type <http://coreapps.org/pubsub#data> in the topic resource.
 Please note that the topic data URI is not the same as the topic URI.

 <!-- change <http://coreapps.org/pubsub#data> TBD-data  once defined in the configuration section-->

-The data MUST be in the content format specified by the configuration property <http://coreapps.org/pubsub#accept> in the topic configuration.
+The data MUST be in the content format specified by the configuration property <http://coreapps.org/pubsub#accept> in the topic resource.
 Brokers MUST reject publish operations which do not use the specified content format.

 <!-- change <http://coreapps.org/pubsub#accept> TBD-accept once defined in the configuration section  -->